Bob Taft

+Taft was born in Boston and raised in Cincinnati.
+His first public office was representing the 65th district in the Ohio House of Representatives from 1977 to 1981.
+He then served as commissioner for Hamilton County from 1981 to 1990.
+Taft ran for lieutenant governor in 1986 but was unsuccessful.
+After that, he was elected Secretary of State of Ohio in 1990 and was reelected in 1994.
+Taft won the 1998 Ohio gubernatorial election with 50 percent of the vote and became governor in January 1999.
+In his first term, he had high approval ratings and was easily reelected in 2002, defeating his opponent by 628,083 votes.

+In August 2005, as a result of the Coingate scandal, Taft was indicted with four misdemeanors related to him receiving undisclosed gifts and accepting illegal campaign contributions, making him the first Ohio governor charged with a crime while in office.
+He pleaded no contest to the charges and was fined $4,000.
+Despite his fallout from the conviction, Taft continued to serve as governor until his second term expired in January 2007.
+After leaving office, Taft worked for the University of Dayton, beginning August 15, 2007.

+Early life and education

-Taft was born in 1942 in Boston, to U.S. Senator Robert Taft Jr. and Blanca Duncan Noel.
+Taft was born in 1942 in Boston, Massachusetts, to U.S. Senator Robert Taft Jr. and Blanca Duncan Noel.
 Bob's paternal grandfather was U.S. Senate Majority Leader Robert Alphonso Taft Sr.; his patrilineal great-grandfather was U.S. President and Chief Justice of the United States William Howard Taft; and his patrilineal great-great-grandfather was Attorney General and Secretary of War Alphonso Taft.

 He was raised in Cincinnati, Ohio, where he attended the Cincinnati Country Day School through the ninth grade and graduated from The Taft School.
-At Yale University, he was a member of the Yale Political Union, and graduated with a B.A. in government in 1963.
+At Yale University, he was a member of the Yale Political Union, and graduated with a Bachelor of Arts degree in government in 1963.
 From 1963 to 1965, he served as a Peace Corps volunteer, teaching in Tanzania.
-He later attended the Woodrow Wilson School of Public and International Affairs at Princeton University, receiving an M.A. in government in 1967.
+He later attended the Woodrow Wilson School of Public and International Affairs at Princeton University, receiving a Master of Arts degree in government in 1967.
 In 1976, he received his Juris Doctor from the University of Cincinnati College of Law.

 Early political career

-Taft was elected as a Republican to the Ohio House of Representatives from 1976 to 1981, and then was Hamilton County commissioner from 1981 to 1990.
+Taft was elected as a Republican to the Ohio House of Representatives and served in the Ohio House of Representatives from 1977 to 1981, and then was Hamilton County commissioner from 1981 to 1990.
 He ran for Lieutenant Governor of Ohio on the ticket with Jim Rhodes in 1986, but was unsuccessful.
 In 1990, he was elected Ohio Secretary of State, defeating incumbent Democrat Sherrod Brown.
 He was re-elected in 1994, defeating Democratic candidate Dan Brady.